muhme/joomla-branches-tester/README.md

 ```

 :fairy: To protect you, the first step `Installation.cy.js` of the Joomla System Tests
-  is excluded here when you run all tests.
-If you run this spec, this can lead to inconsistencies
+  is excluded here when you run all test specs.
+If you run the installation, this can lead to inconsistencies
   between the file system and the database, as the Joomla database will be recreated.

 ### Cypress GUI System Tests